built-on-openfin/workspace-starter/how-to/integrate-with-bloomberg-basic/README.md

 ## Pre-requisites

 - Bloomberg Terminal software installed, running and with a user logged in.
 Software can be acquired from here: <https://www.bloomberg.com/professional/support/software-updates/>
-- A domain that is set uo with Bloomberg IT so that the BBG terminal will accept requests originating from that domain
+- A domain that is set up with Bloomberg IT so that the BBG terminal will accept requests originating from that domain
+- Please see the documentation online for more information - https://developers.openfin.co/of-docs/docs/integration-with-terminal-connect

 ## Notes about this sample